egel-lang/egel-lang.github.io/FAQ.md

 + Not yet.
 An Egel object is a term referenced by a pointer.
 I hope to implement async/await on these terms where I will try to exploit that a thread isn't larger than a pointer.
++ I wanted a robust trivial scheme.
+I know it goes against conventional wisdom and I know my solution is slow but functional languages shouldn't run out of stack space, period.
+Out of memory, yes, out of stack space, no. So I went the robust road and implemented thunks, heap allocated stack frames.